letsencrypt/cp-cps/CPS.md

 A Subscriber's subscription ends once all of Subscriber's ISRG certificates have expired or been revoked.

-Prior to the end of subscription, ISRG will send the Subscriber notice of pending Certificate expiration, in the form of a renewal notification, when 20% of the certificate’s lifetime remains, if a contact email address was provided.
+Prior to expiration of a Subscriber's certificate, ISRG may send Subscriber a notice regarding upcoming Certificate expiration if a contact email address was provided.

 ## 4.12 Key escrow and recovery